 Teachers should match the children’s interests, age and class topic to a range of books throughout the year to be used to read aloud to the class.
 Reading aloud should be used by the teacher to encourage the children’s own reading interest, and to model reading with intonation and expression.
 This will also allow for the discreet teaching of speaking and listening skills and oral comprehension.

 Guided reading is an approach to teaching reading that supports pupils’ development as active and independent readers.
 In guided reading, the responsibility for reading shifts to the learner.
 The teacher structures all reading tasks with pupils, who can be grouped by ability, are required to read and respond to the text themselves with the teacher supporting.
 Texts of graded difficulty are carefully chosen and matched to the reading ability of the group/pupil.
 The focus for the reading is concerned with reinforcing and extending strategies and/or objectives already taught in shared reading.

 Reading for pleasure

 Reading for pleasure and enjoyment is given a high priority at Riverside Bridge School; especially to those pupils who are unable to engage in the actual ‘decoding’ yet as they can find interest and enjoyment from the content of books and thus ‘develop their powers of imagination, inventiveness and critical awareness’ at a level appropriate to their own particular stage of development.
-Sufficient time is allowed for this in the curriculum during “DEAR TIME” – Drop Everything and Read.
+Sufficient time is allowed for this in the curriculum during daily “DEAR TIME” – Drop Everything and Read.
 They are given opportunities to consolidate their reading and to use their developing skills in a range of contexts as being involved in reading and writing activities, with any degree of support, will develop language knowledge even if the child does not become an independent reader.

 Other Reading Opportunities